rezzraj/NLP-Transformer-based-RESUME-RANKER/README.md

 - Ranks resumes against a job description using **cosine similarity** on embeddings.
 - Validated using **Spearman rank correlation** to show AI ranking aligns strongly with human judgment.
 - Fully **deployed live with Streamlit** for instant, interactive use—no coding required.
-- Perfect portfolio flex for your GitHub and internship hunt. 👊

 ---